DuroCodes/glyph/README.md

 - `∅` clears the stack
 - `⋈` joins two arrays together
 - `⋉` splits array at index
+- `⊣` pops first element from array
+- `⊢` pops last element from array
+- `⊲` adds element to start of array
+- `⊳` adds element to end of array

 ### Arithmetic glyphs